jdmar3/jdmar3.github.io/cv/index.md

 	- Trust, interface credibility, and disclosure
 	- Digital media piracy
 - Survey and questionnaire interfaces and methods
-- Computation and the humanities
+- Computation and the Humanities
 - Middle East libraries and cultural institutions
 - Free / Open Source Software (FOSS) education